-Sarah Diau

-Security Officer

-On 19 October 2002, the respondent, in writing, advised the applicant that she would not be confirmed to the permanent and pensionable service of the society.
-No reason was advanced for the termination of the applicant's employment.
+Sarah Diau Security Officer On the 19th of October, 2002, the Respondent, in writing, advised the Applicant that she would not be confirmed to the permanent and pensionable service of the society.
+No reason was advanced for the termination of the Applicant's employment.